MushuTFD/capstone-project-group1/README.md

 DEVSECOPS PROJECT
+# Overview
+This project implements a CI/CD pipeline for provisioning and managing infrastructure using Terraform Cloud.
+It integrates security scanning tools and automates code formatting, validation, and infrastructure changes, ensuring secure and reliable infrastructure deployments."

+# Workflow Triggers
+## List the events that trigger the workflow:
+- Changes to the 'main' or 'dev-snky' branches: Pushes to these branches initiate the workflow.
+- Pull Requests: Opening or updating pull requests targeting the specified branches triggers the pipeline.

+# Workflow Steps
+## Checkout Code:
+- The actions/checkout@v3 action downloads the project's code into the GitHub Actions runner environment.

+## Clear Terraform Cache:
+- Removes any previously cached Terraform dependencies (located in the .terraform directory) to ensure fresh downloads.
+This can help prevent issues caused by stale providers or modules.

+## Install Snyk:
+- Installs the Snyk CLI tool globally using npm for security scanning.

+## Print Environment:
+- Displays the AWS_REGION environment variable and any other relevant environment variables for debugging and visibility.

+## Terraform Init:
+- Initializes the Terraform workspace and configures the Terraform Cloud backend.
+Environment variables are used to set the AWS region dynamically, and secrets are used for sensitive data like AWS keys.

+## Terraform fmt:
+- Ensures consistent Terraform code formatting by running terraform fmt -check.
+The continue-on-error: true flag allows the workflow to continue even if formatting issues are found.

+## Terraform Validate:
+- Checks the validity of Terraform configuration files using terraform validate -no-color.
+Similar to formatting, using continue-on-error: true treats validation issues as warnings.

+## Run Snyk auth:
+- Authenticates with Snyk using a stored API token retrieved from GitHub secrets.

+## Run Snyk dependency scan (pre-deployment):
+- Executes snyk iac test to scan your Terraform code for vulnerabilities.
+The --severity-threshold=high flag ensures that only high severity vulnerabilities are reported.

+# Environment Management
+Production code shall be in main branch.
+The environment secrets shall consist of the followings:
+- AWS_BUCKET_KEY_NAME
+- AWS_BUCKET_NAME
+- SNYK_TOKEN

+Development code shall be in dev-snky branch.
+The environment secrets shall consist of the followings:
+- AWS_BUCKET_KEY_NAME
+- AWS_BUCKET_NAME
+- SNYK_TOKEN

+# Terraform Cloud Integration
+The CICD workflow triggers Terraform Cloud runs to initiate infrastructure changes after the local checks pass.

 # Revision
+## 26-Feb-2024
+Jinn Liong backup the code and update the CICD workflow based on terraform cloud.
+It is tested and work well with terraform cloud.
+1. CICD workflow consist of 2 branches ( main branch for production and dev-snky for development )
+2. Environment variables will change according to main or dev-snky.
+3. Add clear terraform cache at the start of the work flow for faster execution times and reduced network traffic.
+4. Maintain terraform fmt and validate for faster feedback and prevent reduandant errors if problematic code execute in Terraform Cloud.
+The terraform validate's continue-on-error is set to true due to encounter error (Error: registry.terraform.io/hashicorp/aws: there is no package for registry.terraform.io/hashicorp/aws 5.37.0 cached in .terraform/providers).
+5. Prod environment will execute in ap-southeast-1 and dev-snky environment will execute in ap-northeast-1.
+So that there will no need to change resource names in development and production if both environments are seperated.
+However IAM policy may need to implemented if encounter error in deploying infrastructures.

 ## 20-Feb-2024
 Jinn Liong modify removed the original main.yml and rename deploy-staging.yml to main.yml with the modification as below
 1. Add SNYK_TOKEN.
 Everyone should log in to app.snyk.io to get the API Token and add in to the Github Secret Variable.